yielda-game/yielda-game.github.io/_posts/2022-08-17-deposit-summary.md

 ## Contract Link

-Each deposit to a **PonziFarm** game is represented by a smart contract on the relevant blockchain.
+Each deposit to a **Yielda** game is represented by a smart contract on the relevant blockchain.
 Each deposit in your list features a link to the deposit's smart contract in the relevant blockchain explorer.

 ## Action Button